Posted by: Kaplan Real Estate Education

-Pros: Your income isn’t limited by an hourly wage or a corporate-dictated salary range.
-As a real estate salesperson, your income is largely dictated by the time you invest.
-Grow your real estate business by adding an assistant or get the appropriate license that lets you build your own brokerage.
-The growth potential is huge.
+A real estate agent’s income is not limited by an hourly wage or a corporate-dictated salary range.
+As a real estate salesperson, your income is primarily dictated by the time you invest.
+You can grow your real estate business by adding an assistant or get the appropriate license that lets you build your own brokerage.

-Cons: At first, your cash-flow direction will be out.
+At first, your cash-flow direction will be out.
 Most new real estate agents need a nest egg to begin their careers.
-Getting your first sales to come in will take some time, and it will likely be a couple months or more before you cash your first check.
-Depending on the market you cover and existing relationships you can farm, it can be a feast or famine situation.
+Getting your first sales to come in will take some time, and it will likely be a couple of months or more before you cash your first check.
+Depending on the market you cover and existing relationships you can tap into, it can be a feast or famine situation.

 As a Real Estate Agent, You Help People With Their Largest Transactions

-Pros: Real estate agents receive genuine satisfaction from helping clients find the perfect home or sell their property at a great price.
-This is an exciting time for both buyers and sellers, and they look to the real estate agent as the expert to help them manage their way through the process with excellent client services.
+Real estate agents receive genuine satisfaction from helping clients find the perfect home or sell their property at a great price.
+This is an exciting time for both buyers and sellers, and they look to the real estate agent as the expert to help them through the process with attentive care.

-Cons: Real estate transactions generally are one of the most stressful times of a client’s life, and you will need to be confident in your skills and abilities when things don’t go as planned.
-If a client leaves unhappy, whether it was due to your efforts or not, word-of-mouth spreads quickly and can affect your referral network and, ultimately, your bottom-line.
+Real estate transactions generally are one of the most stressful times of a client’s life.
+You will need to be confident in your skills and abilities when things don’t go as planned.
+If a client leaves unhappy, whether it was due to your efforts or not, word-of-mouth spreads quickly and can affect your referral network and, ultimately, your bottom line.

 How Competitive Is Real Estate?
 What About Technology’s Effects on the Real Estate Industry?